 There are also several spirits known to haunt the cemetery, but the two most well-known would be the white lady and a young boy.
 The young boy has been heard crying out about a lost silver coin.

 Interestingly enough, in 2006 an investigation was conducted and a well-known psychic is said to have gone into a trance-like state and walked into a knee-deep muddy pond where he bent down and instantly retrieved a 1942 Walking Liberty half dollar from the bottom of the pond!

 Since then it seems that the little boy ghost has not made any more appearances.
 Perhaps he just wanted to find his coin all along!

 The white lady has actually been dubbed ‘ The Madonna of the Bachelor’s Grove’.
 She appears on top of one of the tombstones and looks out towards the thick woods close to the cemetery.

-However, by far the strangest ghost stories that has been linked to Bachelor’s Grove Cemetery is the tale of the ghost house.
+However, by far the strangest ghost story that has been linked to Bachelor’s Grove Cemetery is the tale of the ghost house.
 A large manor is said to appear from time to time and has even shown up in some photographs.
 However, whenever you get close to the house it vanishes into thin air!